chrisjosuedev/grocery-rest-api/README.md

 1. Once the dependencies are installed, you can run via IDE or Maven.

+## 🧪 Unit Tests & Integration Tests
+The unit tests and integration tests can be found in the directory `src/test/java`

 ## 🔗 Notes
 > If you want to use other Mail Service, please check [Spring Email](https://www.baeldung.com/spring-email) and change
 > `host: your_service`, `username` and `password` from `application.yml` with new data.